Skip to content

 )

-It is also possible to have a more complicated Regex pattern for the paramater.
+It is also possible to have a more complicated Regex pattern for the parameter.
 For example, a pattern for an version parameter might be specified as:

 (